xhyrom/discord-datamining/data/support-articles/1-month-of-discord-nitro-for-webtoon-readers-faq/content.md

-<p id="docs-internal-guid-1452d463-7fff-e1d0-b6ae-d636ffe01696">Starting from May 10, 2023 (10:00am PT) to June 8, 2023 (11:59pm PT), WEBTOON readers can claim 1 month of free Discord Nitro from reading “<a href="https://go.webtoons.com/1fy0Nzqoxzb" target="_blank" rel="noopener noreferrer">Wumpus Wonderventures</a>” on the WEBTOON app.
-Read below to learn how you can claim<a href="https://support.discord.com/hc/en-us/articles/115000435108" target="_blank" rel="noopener noreferrer"> Discord Nitro</a>.</p>
+<p id="docs-internal-guid-1452d463-7fff-e1d0-b6ae-d636ffe01696"><span id="docs-internal-guid-744ced95-7fff-9845-df1b-9f7e538c7287">Starting from June 8, 2023 (10:00am PT) to July 10, 2023 (11:59pm PT), WEBTOON readers can claim 1 month of free Discord Nitro from purchasing the Discord Nitro x Coin Pack bundle in the WEBTOON app.
+Read below to learn how you can claim</span><a href="https://support.discord.com/hc/en-us/articles/115000435108" target="_blank" rel="noopener noreferrer"> Discord Nitro</a>.</p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/14485372011927" alt="NitroWebtoon_BlogHeader.png"></p>
 <p><span class="wysiwyg-font-size-large"><strong>Promotion Summary</strong></span></p>
 <p><strong>Offer Details:</strong> 1 month of free Discord Nitro</p>
-<p><strong>Who is Eligible: </strong>Users who have not had an active Discord Nitro subscription on their accounts in the past 12 months are eligible. </p>
+<p><strong>Who is Eligible: </strong>Users who have not had an active Discord Nitro subscription on their accounts in the past 12 months are eligible.</p>
 <p id="docs-internal-guid-3ad619d8-7fff-5b42-0888-de525d034391">Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
 <p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <p>We will not be able to refund any leftover subscription time from Nitro Basic, Nitro Classic, and Server Boosting subscriptions, and the user will be forfeiting the remainder of the existing sub when activating the 1 month Nitro trial.</p>
 <p>This promotion is unavailable in Russia.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a></p>
-<p><strong>Requirements:</strong> Claim through June 8th, 2023 (11:59pm PT), and redeem in Discord account by August 20, 2023 (11:59pm PT).</p>
+<p><strong>Requirements:</strong> <span id="docs-internal-guid-7b4b1062-7fff-db8f-ebb5-80e0b339d3fc">Claim through July 10, 2023 (11:59pm PT), and redeem in Discord account by August 20, 2023 (11:59pm PT).</span></p>
 <p><strong>Subscription:</strong> After the 1 month free trial period, your Nitro subscription will convert to a monthly recurring subscription, and Discord will bill your payment method for Nitro until you cancel it.
 You can cancel at any time in your Discord app’s User Settings. </p>
 <p><span class="wysiwyg-font-size-large"><strong>What does this article cover?</strong></span></p>
 <ul>